LoopBack

 Pull requests are used to review code contributions, this happens with the following conventions.
 First of all, for all pull requests there is at least one of the core developers which reviewed the pull request.
 Secondly, for a structured check for pull requests they have provided a checklist which should be passed for each pull request.
 The checklist consists of (copied from GitHub):

-• New tests added or existing tests modified to cover all changes
+passes on your machine- New tests added or existing tests modified to cover all changes

-• Code conforms with the style guide
+- Code conforms with the style guide

-• Related API documentation was updated
+- Related API documentation was updated

-• Affected artifact templates in packages/cli were updated
+- Affected artifact templates in

-• Affected example projects in packages/example-* were updated
+were updated - Affected example projects in

 Furthermore there are continuous integration tools implemented which run on every pull request automatically they cover the tests, the code linter and more, some of these are required to merge the pull request.